Tap the text to show or hide reading controls.

 Knew it’d be like this.

-Yujin clamped both hands over his mouth, just barely choking off a scream.
+Yujin clamped both hands over his mouth, barely choking back a scream.

 Kronos nodded along, intrigued.